BA St. Olaf College

 MFA University of Iowa

 Portraiture pervades Van Allen's work in almost all aspects of his photographic milieu.
 His personal work currently involves a series of life-size portrait assemblages made from many individual negatives of close-up segments of his subjects.
 The reconstruction process resembles the assembly of a jig-saw puzzle with multiple solutions.
+Van Allen travels whenever possible, and collects many of his subjects while abroad.

 Set design and collaborations for theatrical productions have been another aspect of Van Allen's work, incorporating photographic imagery into productions of Mary Shelly's Frankenstein, The Last Concert Tour of Micky Collossus and the Merchants of Death, three short operas produced by the Cedar Rapids Opera Company and several collaborations with Mel Andringa and the Drawing Legion at CSPS/Legion Arts, including The Fall of Babylon.